ahmedfgad/GeneticAlgorithmPython/docs/source/README_pygad_gann_ReadTheDocs.rst

 weights of the layers of each solution (i.e. network) in the population as a vector.

-If the population has 6 solutions (i.e. networks), this function accepts references to such networks and returns a list with 6 vectors, one for each network (i.e. solution).
+For example, if the population has 6 solutions (i.e. networks), this function accepts references to such networks and returns a list with 6 vectors, one for each network (i.e. solution).
 Each vector holds the weights for all layers for a single network.

 Accepts the following parameters: